 Some of the key features of a powered neuro wheelchair are:

 - Powered tilt-in-space to help prevent slumping, sliding down or falling to one side

 - A cushioned, tension-adjustable backrest to accommodate a rounded upper back

 - A seatboard that can be supplied with the most appropriate cushion

 - Different headrest options that can be adjusted to suit as the condition progresses

 - Options for adding different controls and switches

 - Independent angle-adjustable foot rests

-If you’d like to see further details on the different models of Powered Neuro Wheelchair shown in the video, you can follow the links to the three key manufacturers below:
+If you’d like to see further details on the different models of Powered Neuro Wheelchair shown in the video, you can follow the links to the key manufacturers below: